Victory Day (Croatia)

-Victory and Homeland Thanksgiving Day and the Day of Croatian Defenders (Dan pobjede i domovinske zahvalnosti i Dan hrvatskih branitelja) is a public holiday in Croatia that is celebrated annually on 5 August, commemorating the Croatian War of Independence.
-On that date in 1995 the Croatian Army took the city of Knin during Operation Storm, which effectively brought an end to the Republic of Serbian Krajina proto-state.
+Victory and Homeland Thanksgiving Day and the Day of Croatian Defenders (Dan pobjede i domovinske zahvalnosti i Dan hrvatskih branitelja), commonly shortened to Victory Day (Dan pobjede), is a public holiday in Croatia that is celebrated annually on 5 August, commemorating the Croatian War of Independence.
+On that date in 1995 the Croatian Army took the city of Knin during Operation Storm, which effectively brought an end to the proto-state of Republic of Serbian Krajina.
 In 2008, the Croatian Parliament also assigned the name Day of Croatian Defenders (Dan hrvatskih branitelja) to the holiday, which honors the current service members and veterans of the Armed Forces of Croatia.

 Celebrations

 The main celebration is centered in Knin where there are festivities commemorating the event, beginning with a mass and laying of wreaths in honour of those who died in the war, and continuing with parades and concerts.
 The event is attended by thousands, including the country's leading politicians.
 The Flag of Croatia on Knin Fortress is ceremonially raised as part of the celebrations.